bluepinkwhite/LiBuaquena/README.md

 ### homepage
 The landing point for people entering the website.
 It includes a brief introduction to the website, along with navigation links.
 ### gender
-This page explains what gender expression and gender identity are, their difference from sex, and common terms relating to gender.
+This page explains what gender expression and gender identity are, their difference from sex, and common terms relating to gender. (will be made in the second quarter)
 ### sexuality
 This page explains sexuality, or sexual orientation.
 It includes common terms related to it as well.
+### romantic orientation

+### ways to support